akashp1712/ml-akash/glossary.md

 e.g., One wasy to do this is to merge several correlated features into one.

+- **Feature Engineering**<br/>
+Feature engineering consists the follwoing steps:
+ - Feature selection(selecting the most useful features to train on among existing features)
+ - Feature extraction(combining existing features to produce a more useful on)
+ - Creating new features by gathering new data

 - **Feature extraction**<br/>
 Feature extraction is identifying new feature from the existing set of features.<br/>
 e.g., By combining multiple features into one using dimensionality reduction.